XDflight/bbr3-debs/README.md

 - `linux-libc-dev-*`: The standard C library `libc` and other user-space stuff critical for things to work.

 ### Installation
-1. Just run `sudo dpkg -i linux-*.deb` in your Linux terminal.
+1. Run `sudo dpkg -i linux-*.deb` in your Linux terminal.
+Make sure you are in the directory where the downloaded files are located.
 1. Run `sudo update-grub` to update your GRUB bootloader.
 Note that this step may differ if you are using other bootloaders, like on Raspberry Pi or using uBoot.
 Check the instructions online for how to properly update your bootloader to boot to the new kernel.
 1. You may want to check if the current `/etc/sysctl.conf` and `/etc/sysctl.d/*.conf` config files contain any `net.ipv4.tcp_congestion_control` or `net.core.default_qdisc` which can accidentally overwrite the default values set by the kernel.
 You can remove those quickly using the following commands:
     - `sudo sed -i '/net.ipv4.tcp_congestion_control/d' /etc/sysctl.conf`